tom-nook/toulbox/posts/what-is-devsecops.md

 - [Beanstalk Deploy](https://github.com/marketplace/actions/beanstalk-deploy)

-It is important if you are following along to provision the Elastic Beanstalk environment beforehand.
-Please, use this video as reference: [Golang on AWS Elastic Beanstalk in 5 minutes](https://www.youtube.com/watch?v=OgSRDwyhMTM).
+It is crucial if you are following along to provision the Elastic Beanstalk environment beforehand.
+Please, use this video as a reference: [Golang on AWS Elastic Beanstalk in 5 minutes](https://www.youtube.com/watch?v=OgSRDwyhMTM).

-As in the case of much of things that are automated the first iteration is usually done manually, hence the need to do it by hand the first time.
+As in many automated things, the first iteration is usually done manually, hence the need to do it by hand the first time.

-Once, the environment is up and running then we can add the code snippet below to the `main.yaml` to automate all future deployments.
+Once the environment is up and running, we can add the code snippet below to the `main.yaml` to automate all future deployments.

-To do so requires you to create a new IAM USER with the `AWSElasticBeanstalkFullAccess` that has `programmatic access` to the AWS account, which will generate an **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**, make sure to download the *.csv that contains them for later use.
+To do so requires you to create a new IAM USER with the `AWSElasticBeanstalkFullAccess` with `programmatic access` to the AWS account, which will generate an **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**.
+Make sure to download the *.csv that contains them for later use.

 Next, add the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your GitHub repository secrets.